gtakkou/data-analytics-power-bi-report879/README.md

 - **Donut Chart:** Displaying the distribution of customers by country.
 - **Column Chart:** Illustrating the number of customers per product category.

-# Quarterly KPI Visualization - README
+# Quarterly KPI Visualization -

    This section provides instructions for creating Key Performance Indicators (KPIs) for Quarterly Revenue, Orders, and Profit using [YourTool].
 The goal is to visualize the metrics and their targets for effective performance monitoring.

-### Instructions
+## Instructions

    Step 1: Create Quarterly Measures

       1.1.
 Create the following measures for the Previous Quarter and Targets:
    -  `Previous Quarter Profit`
    -  `Previous Quarter Revenue`
    -  `Previous Quarter Orders`
-      - `Target Profit` (5% growth compared to the previous quarter)
+   -  `Target Profit (5% growth compared to the previous quarter)`
-      - `Target Revenue` (5% growth compared to the previous quarter)
+   -  `Target Revenue (5% growth compared to the previous quarter)`
-      - `Target Orders` (5% growth compared to the previous quarter)
+   -  `Target Orders (5% growth compared to the previous quarter)`

    Step 2: Add Revenue KPI

       2.1.
 Create a new KPI for Revenue:

       - **Value Field:** Total Revenue
       - **Trend Axis:** Start of Quarter
       - **Target:** Target Revenue

       2.2.
 In the Format Pane:
       - Set Trend Axis to On.
       - Expand the associated tab and set the following values:
          - **Direction:** High is Good
          - **Bad Colour:** Red
          - **Transparency:** 15%

          2.3.
 Format the Callout Value to show only 1 decimal place.

 Step 3: Duplicate Cards for Profit and Orders

       3.1.
 Duplicate the Revenue KPI card two more times.

       3.2.
 For the duplicated cards:
       - Set the Value Field to `Total Profit` for the Profit card.
       - Set the Value Field to `Total Orders` for the Orders card.
       - Ensure Trend Axis and Target values are appropriately updated.

 Step 4: Arrange Cards

       4.1.
 Arrange the three cards (Revenue, Profit, Orders) below the Revenue line chart for a comprehensive view.

 Step 5: Review and Share

       5.1.
 Review the visualization to ensure accurate representation and adherence to business goals.

       5.2.
 Share the [YourTool] report or dashboard with relevant stakeholders.

    ### Notes

    - Adjust placeholders like [YourTool] and [YourDataset] with your actual tool and dataset names.
    - Refer to [YourTool] documentation for specific instructions on creating measures, KPIs, and formatting options.

-   Happy visualizing!

    ## Slicers and buttons
       This Power BI report is designed to include a customized navigation bar, slicers, and a slicer toolbar with specific functionalities.
 It provides a user-friendly interface for interacting with data.